Masa-Ishimaru/SciGlass/README.md

 # The purpose of this Fork

-This Fork contains zipped GComp, SciGK, Reference, and ARHIV files in the SciGlass database provided by EPAM.
+This Fork contains zipped Gcomp, SciGK, Reference, and ARHIV files in the SciGlass database provided by EPAM.
 To use them with SciGlass-Pandas in my another repository, uncompress the zipped files and put them in the data_SciGlass folder in the same repository.